 3.4.1 GHG Emissions reduction in transport

 The transportation sector is responsible for about a quarter of EU greenhouse gas emissions and it is the only sector exhibiting substantial emissions increases since 1990.
 Road transport accounts for 76% of these emissions.
 To achieve economy-wide carbon-neutrality in the EU by 2050 and 90% abatement of transport GHG emissions it is necessary to act on several fronts, such as road vehicle stock, its efficiency and activity, traffic management, transport infrastructure, alternative fuels infrastructure, and the production of energy carriers (electricity, renewable fuels etc.).
-In line with the EGD objectives, in January 2025, a “strategic dialogue on the future of the European automotive industry and industrial action plan” and a “sustainable transport plan” have been announced as one of the flagships actions of the EU competitiveness compass [2]
+In line with the EGD objectives, in January 2025, a “strategic dialogue on the future of the European automotive industry and industrial action plan” and a “sustainable transport plan” have been announced as one of the flagships actions of the EU competitiveness compass [2].
+These two plans will have to face the challenges and enablers included in this section.

 Ambitious road transport electrification is essential for reaching climate neutrality in an energy efficient way.

-As of today the electrification of road transport in the EU is not progressing at a sufficient pace, and the deployment of electric vehicles or zero-emissions vehicles and charging infrastructure must accelerate [1].
+As of today the electrification of road transport in the EU is not progressing at a sufficient pace, and the deployment of electric vehicles or zero-emissions vehicles and charging infrastructure must accelerate (Krause et al, 2024)[46] [1].
 Budgets, infrastructure, software, and supply chains are the main bottlenecks for a competitive automotive sector

 From a technological standpoint, there are not any serious barrier to electrification (said, electrification is not necessarily decarbonisation if the system does not improve).
 A JRC team is gathering data on why EU cars, particularly EVs appear to be unaffordable, and unprofitable, but it will take time for solid conclusions.
 However, EU investment in both industrial and the public domain are insufficient, and this is the main prerequisite for any transition.
-Thus, if EU does not heavily invest with consistent budgets, infrastructure, interoperability, software, and supply chains (currently the main bottlenecks for a competitive automotive sector), the eV market will not take off.

 The current electricity prices are higher than the ones assumed during the policy design process, therefore, if the situation does not change, a slower diffusion of electric vehicles in the EU market should be expected.
 Moreover, upfront technology costs of zero- and low-emission vehicles (ZEV and ZLEV respectively) are higher than those of conventional vehicles, and there is a delay between long-term net consumer benefits and higher upfront capital costs.
 Other factors that affect the total cost of ownership of zero emission vehicles are national incentives, charging infrastructure cost (the cost of a house charger is above 5000 Euro, a significant extra cost to burden the vehicle), and taxation.